ojalaquellueva/src_conf_demo/README.md

-# VQA external confidential scripts directory demo
+# VQA confidential scripts directory demo

 ## Introduction

-This repository a demo of a confidential source code repository used to keep custom, client-specific project and parameter scripts confidential by keeping them outside the main (public) VQA source code directory.
-As a demo, this repository is public.
-However, for a real world VQA application, this repository would be private, and you would main multiple private confidential source code repositor——one for each distinct client or projects.
-Note, however, that you can keep scripts from muliple projects belonging to the same owner or client in the same repository.
+This repository is a demo of an external confidential source code repository used to keep custom, client-specific project and parameter scripts confidential by keeping them outside the main (public) VQA source code directory.
+Although this repository is public, other repositories of project-specific scripts would be private.
+Ideally you would maintain several, one for each client.
+You can keep scripts for different projects in the same repository, as long as they belong to the same owner.

-This confidential source code repository contains a params.pa.R file, two project-specific parameters files (in subdirectory `params/`) and two project-specific import files (in subdirectory `imports/`).
-These customs scripts are for the two VQA demos `vqa-demo1` and `vqa-demo2`.
-You will find the raw data for these demos inside directory `data/vqa-demo1/raw/` and 'data/vqa-demo2/raw/` in the demo `data/` directory in the main code repo.
-For an actual VQA application, you would keep your date in a separate external data directory *outside* the main code repo directory, and reset data directory path parameters to point to the new location.
-Ideally, you would also keep all you project-specific scripts outside the main repo, in one or more confidential source code repositories like this one.
+This demo confidential source code repository contains a params.pa.R file, two project-specific parameters files (in subdirectory `params/`) and two project-specific import files (in subdirectory `imports/`).
+The scripts are for two VQA demos: `vqa-demo1` and `vqa-demo2`.

+You will find raw data for these demos inside directory `data/vqa-demo1/raw/` and 'data/vqa-demo2/raw/` in the demo `data/` directory of the main code repo.
+For an actual VQA application, you would also keep your data in a separate external data directory *outside* the main code repo directory, and reset data directory path parameters to point to the new location.

 ## Installation & setup